What are fibroids

 - Ultrasonography– Uses sound waves to create a picture of uterus & other pelvic organs

-- Hysteroscopy- Uses a camera mounted on slender long device to see the inside of the uterus
+- Hysteroscopy- Uses a camera mounted on a slender long device to see the inside of the uterus

 - Hysterosalpingography- Special X-ray test used to detect changes in the shape & size of Uterine cavity and fallopian tubes.